Kourtney And Khloe Cleavage Galore Courtesy Of Selfies During Costa Rica Getaway

 Khloe takes her revenge body for a test drive

 In addition to flaunting a lot of cleavage, Khloe also showed off a lot of skin and her perfect gym-honed curves.
-She was clad in a black bathing suit that showed off a significant about of side boob especially during their helicopter tour of Costa Rica.
+She was clad in a black bathing suit that showed off a significant amount of side boob, especially during their helicopter tour of Costa Rica.
 The same was seen in another Snapchat photo in which she was playing around with an angel filter which included little wings and a halo.

 Khloe was also snapped while seated on a pool bed while accompanied by her sister Kim Kardashian.
-This time both sisters were clad in skimpy swimsuits that showed off their sexy curves.
+This time, both sisters were clad in skimpy swimsuits that showed off their sexy curves.
 Kourtney was not in their company.
 Khloe also posted another selfie in which she was clad in a yellow top while showing off some cleavage.

-Younger Jenner-Kardashian sister Kylie Jenner might have been trying to steal Courtney and Khloe’s thunder due to a series of super sexy snaps that she posted on social media.
+Younger Jenner-Kardashian sister Kylie might have been trying to steal Courtney and Khloe’s thunder due to a series of super sexy snaps that she posted on social media.
 Just like her big sisters, Kylie took to social media to post tantalizing photos of herself showing off her curves and cleavage in skimpy outfits.

 A photo posted by Khloé (@khloekardashian) on